charliezye/charlie-vault/Work/Job Search/Company Specific Notes/B&D/B&D Job.md

 ###### Vision I Present to You

-Overall, vision is to provide a secure, scalable, efficient, and comprehensive product that satisfies customer needs and meets management expectations.
+Overall, vision is to provide a secure, scalable, efficient, and comprehensive product that satisfies customer needs first but meets management expectations.

 Not to give away the whole farm, but: